ChangeinX/clan-boards-tf/README.md

   container images without internet access
 - `alb` provisions the Application Load Balancer and related security group
 - `waf` deploys an AWS WAFv2 Web ACL attached to the ALB
+- `waf` also creates an optional IP-restriction Web ACL for non-production environments which is associated with both CloudFront distributions and the ALB.
 - `rds` creates the Postgres database in the private subnets
 - `secrets` stores application configuration in Secrets Manager for the ECS tasks.
 - `ecs` sets up the ECS cluster, task definitions and services.
 The user service is registered in Cloud Map so other tasks can reach it via `user.<app_name>.local` and is exposed through the ALB at `/api/v1/friends`.
 It now requires the chat table ARN and related secret ARNs so tasks can read and write chat messages.